Meet the Medipsy team!

 CLIENTELE: Elena Dikaios (she/her) is a licensed psychotherapist with the Ordre des psyhchologues du Québec (OPQ) and member of the Order des conseillers et conseillères d’orientation du Québec (OCCOQ) for Medipsy Psychological Services.
 Elena works primarily with adolescents and adults (14+) experiencing depression, anxiety, burnout, emotional eating, emotion regulation challenges, obsessive compulsive disorder, and interpersonal difficulties.

-SERVICES (keywords): adults, adolescents, LGBTQ+, psychoeducation, psychotherapy, anxiety, depression, mindfulness, self-compassion, patient-centred, acceptance and commitment therapy (ACT), Dialectical Behaviour Therapy (DBT), schema therapy
+SERVICES (keywords): adults, adolescents, LGBTQ+, psychoeducation, psychotherapy, anxiety, depression, adhd, mindfulness, self-compassion, patient-centred, acceptance and commitment therapy (ACT), Dialectical Behaviour Therapy (DBT), schema therapy

 QUALIFICATIONS: Elena completed her bachelor’s degree in Psychology from McGill University in 2018, during which time she conducted research on the relationship between mindfulness, self-compassion, and eating behaviours.
 After graduating, she worked as a research assistant, studying the effects of mindfulness-based interventions on late life mood disorders.
 She recently completed her Master’s in Counselling Psychology at McGill University.
 As part of this program, she completed a one-year clinical practicum at the McGill Psychoeducational and Counselling Clinic as well as a year-long internship at the Montreal Therapy Centre.